 Price: Free with ads/ Offers IAP

-We’re starting with an app aimed at those who want to become better educated about hacking and who want to stay informed about the latest news in this arena.
-It won’t be the kind of hacking app that everyone is looking for but it’s useful for beginners.
-Users can find out all about the different techniques used in hacking, and the app contains tutorials with videos and pictures to make it easier to understand.
-It features an introduction to hacking with a Beginner level for the truly uninformed, as well as a Hackers Dictionary for the terms that you don’t recognize just yet.
+Geek App is for someone who wants to become a better hacker and stay informed about this arena’s latest news.
+It won’t be the hacking app that many looking for to break Facebook passwords, bypass lock screen Pincode, or steal sensitive data.
+But the app should be useful for beginners to find out all about the different techniques used in hacking.
+The app contains tutorials with videos and pictures to make it easier to understand.
+It features an introduction to hacking with a beginner level for the truly uninformed, as well as a Hackers Dictionary for the terms that you don’t recognize just yet.

 There’s information about how to remain anonymous, about basic tools, Trojans, Keyloggers, hacking WiFi passwords and app data, and more, and you’ll also learn how to protect your device to keep out hackers.
 In short, this app offers a good place to start if you want to know more about the world of hacking, although the user interface is not particularly easy on the eye.